Spotlight On Motion Graphic Designer El Ogorodova

 Q. What is one of your favorite jobs you have worked on and what has been the most challenging?

 A. One of my favorite projects ended up also being one of the most challenging.
 I was hired to come into a project last minute and replace a creative director who was afraid of flying.
 I had to head out of state to lead a production for an entire week on location.
 It was exciting and my first time doing anything of the sort.
 I had let myself be thrown into something completely unknown.
-It was new, fun, exciting and terrifying.
+It was new, fun, exciting, and terrifying.

 I learned that I was able to familiarize myself with an entire project I knew little to nothing about within just a few hours.
 I was able to lead a whole team of people I had never met.
 This was a big confidence boost for me and helped me face future challenges in my profession.
 Now, when I find myself on a project that seems too complicated, I often look back to that experience and get right back to work, one step at a time until completion.